MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-c5-data-migration.md

 > If you have items that are included in a BOM, you might need to migrate more than once if the original item is not created before the variants that reference it.
 If an item variant is created first, the reference to the original item can cause an error message.

 ## Verifying Data After Migrating
-If you want to verify that your data migrated correctly, you can look at the following pages in C5 and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+One way to verify that your data migrated correctly is to look at the following pages in C5 and [!INCLUDE[d365fin](includes/d365fin_md.md)].

 |Microsoft Dynamcis C5 2012 | [!INCLUDE[d365fin](includes/d365fin_md.md)]|
 |-----|-----|